HailToTheSnail/Pokemon-Campaign-Notes/content/GM Notes.md

 - **Gravity Down:** At the start of each turn, it pulls every Pokémon down to the ground, reducing the foe's Speed stat by one.
 Pokémon cannot flee or switch.
 In addition, Flying-Type Pokémon or Pokémon with the Ability Levitate, lose their Immunity to Ground-Type Moves.
 Flying-Type Moves have no effect while this Pokémon is on the field.
 - **Spectral Grasp:** Physical Moves have a 30% chance to disable the opponent's last used Move for 2 turns.

+## Terminology
+ - Everyone has Aura (the ability to manipulate Type Energy) and a natural affinity to a certain Type.
+While everyone has Aura, the majority of people are incapable of molding their Aura into Type Energy.
+This is because the practice of molding Aura into Type Energy has been lost to humanity since the events of the Lost Age.
+The few that can mold Type Energy have either practiced molding their Aura into Type Energy, thus increasing their reserves, or were naturally born with large reserves, thus making them capable of forcefully molding their Aura into Type Energy.
+	 - Many of the greatest trainers know how to mold Aura into Type Energy, and often learn of this phenomenon throughout their journey.
+This elevates them to a level where they better understand their Pokémon, and therefore are far more capable as trainers.

 ## History
 - **Chrovos:**
     - In Sinnoh mythology, the Sinnoh people depict Arceus as the first being and creator of the universe.
 That isn't entirely true as Chaos, or better recognized as Chrovos, was a being that exceeded the universe and was the first being that created Arceus itself.